goofy2k/ESPfleet/README.md

 ![alt text](https://github.com/goofy2k/ESPfleet/blob/main/media/Screenshot_Fleet_Mgr.jpg?raw=true)

 For each board that contacts the MQTT broker for the first time the properties are collected in a table in the Fleet mgr.
 The table is updated, every time that a board finishes a wake-up deepsleep cycle.
 With the clear fleet button, the table is erased.
-The input field and
+The input field and  "refresh table" button are obsolete.

--  clear fleet button, refresh table button,
--    current time, last contact with a device
+Above the table the properties are listed of the device that was the last to send an update.

-- The devices are listed in the order of first contact.
+- The devices are listed in the order of first contact after the last "clear fleet" action.
 - The unique deviceId contains it's MAC address in reverse order.
 The last digits in the code are representative for the board type (e.g. Heltec LORA32 ....., TTGO LORA32 ......
 - A device can be blocked from the services (see device Editor).
 This is not yet implemented.
 - Currently the devices acquire a dynamic IP address on the local network.
 WiFi credentials (ssid and password) are currently fixed.
 It requires a construction with the board acting as an access point to allow end-users to set their own parameters.
 Static adressess are also possible, but the details are not yet implemented.